hydra-emu/rdp-tests/README.md

 To build these you need the unstable branch of libdragon

-TODO:
-Verify on real hardware & publish roms
+The output of these tests has been verified on a real N64